AI is no longer an experiment, the question is no longer "if"

 The hard part

-The quality of RAG depends on the quality of the documentation.
-40% of the client’s docs were outdated (e.g., screenshots from a UI 2 years old).
-Most of month 1 went into updating documentation - but this was needed anyway.
+RAG quality depends on documentation quality.
+40% of the client's docs were outdated (screenshots from a UI 2 years old).
+Most of month 1 went into updating documentation, but this was needed anyway.

 Takeaway

-If your business is SaaS or B2B services: a RAG knowledge base is one of the highest-ROI AI integrations.
+SaaS or B2B services?
+A RAG knowledge base is one of the highest-ROI AI integrations.
 Cuts onboarding time, reduces support load, improves retention.
-But documentation quality is critical.
+Documentation quality is critical.

 What the client did

-A European metal-parts manufacturer (~80 staff, automotive tier-2 supplier) had these issues:
+European metal-parts manufacturer (~80 staff, automotive tier-2 supplier):

 - 7% defect rate on the line

-- 85% of defects were only caught by the end customer (the automaker) - meaning claims, recalls, and penalty fees
+- 85% of defects only caught by the end customer (the automaker), meaning claims, recalls, penalty fees

-- A 3-person QC team that couldn’t physically inspect every part
+- 3-person QC team that could not physically inspect every part

 What we built

-We built a computer vision system (not alone - we partnered with a Czech mechanical engineering firm for the hardware):
+A computer vision system (we partnered with a Czech mechanical engineering firm for the hardware):

 - Industrial cameras on the production line

-- Custom fine-tuned YOLOv8 model that detects the 12 most common defects (cracks, dents, color variance, dimensional drift)
+- Custom fine-tuned YOLOv8 model detecting the 12 most common defects (cracks, dents, color variance, dimensional drift)

 - Automatic reject or alert